chaplin89/uSerializer/README.md

 - [ ] Support for null object
 - [ ] Support for struct
 - [ ] Implement other backends
-- [ ] Think about/implement something to manage properties other than fields
 ## Benchmark

 Here follow the output of the benchmark inside AmphetamineSerializer that show how AmpethamineSerializer performance compare to the performance of other serializators.